jsuarezruiz/awesome-xamarin-forms/README.md

 - [BuildIt](https://github.com/builttoroam/BuildIt): Build It is the set of libraries that makes it easier and quicker to build applications.
 - [ButtonCircle](https://github.com/wilsonvargas/ButtonCirclePlugin): Circle buttons with icon for your Xamarin.Forms applications.
 - [CircularProgress](https://github.com/billreiss/xamlnative/tree/master/XamarinForms/CircularProgress): Circular Progress control for Xamarin Forms.
+- [ColorPicker](https://github.com/PetrVobornik/ColorPicker): Color picker for Xamarin.Forms.
+It can be used as a large color mixer control (ColorPickerMixer) or as a dialog for select a color (ColorPickerDialog) or as an entry editor (ColorPickerEntry) of hexadecimal value with preview of a color and option of launch a dialog with color mixer.
 - [CrossPlacePicker](https://github.com/muhaym/CrossPlacePicker): Simple cross platform plugin to pick place using google maps with the help of Cross Platform API.
 - [DynamicWrapLayout](https://github.com/SuavePirate/DynamicWrapLayout): A Xamarin.Forms layout for creating dynamically wrapped views.
 - [EasyLayout.Forms](https://github.com/lprichar/EasyLayout.Forms): Simplifies working with RelativeLayout Programatically in Xamarin.Forms.